RozhinYs/HW-Security-Labs/README.md

-Lab1: Logic Locking
+##Lab1: Logic Locking

+This hands-on experiment demonstrates a simple logic locking mechanism at the gate level.
+In this case, a 4-bit adder is locked such that it only works correctly if the right key is supplied.

+## 🎯 Objective

+By "locking" the inputs of a digital design using a secret key, designers can protect their chip from:
+- Unauthorized use
+- Overproduction by foundries
+- Reverse engineering and IP theft

+## 🔍 Step-by-Step Instructions

 1. Go to https://edaplayground.com

-2. Paste locked_adder.v into the left-hand code window
+2. Paste Logic_Locking_Design.v into the left-hand code window

-3. Paste the testbench code into the right-hand testbench window
+3. Paste the Logic_Locking_Testbench.v code into the right-hand testbench window

 4. Choose:
   - Language: Verilog 2001